 Let’s Get Cooking!

 The idea is to critique the cookbook, not each other’s cooking.
-The theme for the meeting is “harvest”.
-Cookbooks have been borrowed from other libraries so that we will have a variety of books to give our opinion on.
+Cookbooks will be borrowed from other libraries so that we will have a variety of books to give our opinion on.
 Each person will check out a book, make at least one recipe from the book and share their thoughts about the book with the group.
 If members want to, samples of their chosen recipe may be brought that evening so we can all enjoy.

-The Adult Cookbook Club will usually meet on the first Thursday of the month at 6:30 p.m.; however, unlike our other book club, we will only meet every two months.
-If you’d like to join in on the fun, please register with one of our librarians.
+The original Adult Cookbook Club will usually meet on the second Thursday of the month at 6:30 p.m.; however, unlike our other book club, we will only meet every two months.
+This has been such a popular addition, we are now taking names to start a second group.
+If you’d like to join in on the fun, please get on the waiting list with one of our librarians.

 Please remember that family pets are not allowed in the library.
 Yes, you’re right – we did have Banjo with us; however, she was being trained to become a leader dog.
 As with any other public place, a service dog is certainly welcome to be in the library with the person they are assisting.

 Becky Lamont – Secretary

 Jean Bauer, Wanda McMurray, Michelle Burger – Trustees